 One of my favorite places to visit is Cades Cove in the Tennessee mountains and with our last days in Tennessee just around the corner, we decided to head to the cove, so I could see my favorite spot in the Tennessee mountains.
 The colors are beginning to change and the leaves are falling, but it will still be several weeks before the best of the colors are out.
 For some reason this trip seemed to take the longest to get there and even longer to get back from.
 And even while driving through the loop, it seemed to take us longer than it ever has.
 Maybe it was because God wanted us to enjoy the beauty of this place for as long as possible as we don’t know when we will be back in this location again.

-The funniest part of this excursion, which we didn’t laugh at at the time, but are laughing at now that it’s over is when we spotted this buck.
-There happened to be a parking lot that we could stop in and get a better look, so we stopped.
+The funniest part of this excursion, which we didn’t laugh at, at the time, but are laughing at now that it’s over.
+When we spotted the buck, there happened to be a parking lot that we could stop in to get a better look, so we stopped.
 We both got out, left the dogs in the truck and proceeded to get a good look.
 Oscar, our mischievous male, was trying to jump out the window we had rolled down, so we rolled up the windows, but made the mistake of leaving the truck running with all the keys inside.
 You guessed it, Oscar jumped on the door lock and locked us out.
 It was starting to get late in the evening and would be dark soon, but we were stuck until finally he stepped on the lock again and unlocked it.
 We looked like two crazy people trying to get the dog to step on the door lock.
 It only took him about 10 minutes, but in the meantime we were able to see two doe walk into the field where the buck was, so in the end it was worth it or else we would have missed seeing the additional deer.

 If you’ve ever been to Cades Cove, you know the first thing you usually see when you pull in is the gorgeous horses and today was no different.
 These animals are majestic and beautiful.
 We pulled down Spence Lane, so we could get a closer look, as they were all hanging out over by the fence.
 Lucky for us there was barely any traffic on this lane, so we were able to stop in the middle of the road and I got brave and went right up to the fence to get a closer look and better view for pics.
 I say brave because I had on flip-flops and the grass was really high and I am scared to death of snakes, but luckily nothing got me this time around.